We welcome you...

 Kathy Peltier-Zaste, Director

-The Turtle Mountain Indian Historical Society and Heritage Center was established in 1981 with a constitution and by-laws as a 501(c)(3) non-profit organization.
+The Turtle Mountain Indian Historical Society and Heritage Center was established by the Turtle Mountain Chippewa community in 1981 with a constitution and by-laws as a 501(c)(3) non-profit organization.